 Less deserving of praise is the CX-5’s rather small seven-inch infotainment screen.
 Its thick black plastic frame looks a little cheap and the screen itself isn’t quite as responsive as what you’ll find in a Skoda Kodiaq or Nissan Qashqai.
 Thankfully, you do get satellite navigation as standards on all models, but there’s no smartphone mirroring option.

-Range-topping Sport Nav models take the SE-L Nav’s well-appointed interior and add electrically adjustable heated leather seats (it’s the only model where these are available) and glossy wood-effect trims on the dashboard.
+Range-topping Sport Nav cars take the SE-L Nav’s well-appointed interior and add electrically adjustable heated leather seats (it’s the only model where these are available) and glossy wood-effect trims on the dashboard.
 You also get an upgraded Bose stereo as standard and you can choose to fit pale grey leather seats for an extra £200.

 The CX-5’s cabin is a bit of a jack-of-all-trades.
 It’s fairly roomy, looks pretty slick and comes with lots of desirable kit as standard but doesn’t really stand out from the crowd